SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-macos.md

 The `-d` argument to the script is needed on macOS.
 It will skip Systemd installation, which is not supported on macOS.

-It is going to perform the following operations:
+It will perform the following operations:

 * install or upgrade operation by placing the latest version as `/usr/local/bin/otelcol-sumo`,
 * get [static configuration](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/examples/sumologic.yaml) and place it as `/etc/otelcol-sumo/sumologic.yaml`